-Tamar Rubinstein, MD, MS, pediatric rheumatologist at Children’s Hospital at Montefiore and an assistant professor of pediatrics at Albert Einstein College of Medicine, The Bronx, N.Y., began the session by discussing health and healthcare disparities in pediatric rheumatology.
+Tamar Rubinstein, MD, MS, pediatric rheumatologist at the Children’s Hospital at Montefiore and an assistant professor of pediatrics at Albert Einstein College of Medicine, the Bronx, N.Y., began the session by discussing health and healthcare disparities in pediatric rheumatology.

 Dr. Rubinstein noted the term health disparity entered the lexicon of physicians in the 1990s and was meant to describe health differences that correlate with social, economic and/or environmental disadvantage.
 In essence, health disparities are the observed consequences faced by groups of people who have encountered systemic obstacles, such as financial instability, poor access to care and discrimination.

 A growing body of evidence indicates that access to care, disease severity, morbidity and mortality, quality of life and mental health issues are among the outcomes that differ substantially between white patients and those of minority ethnic groups: Dr. Rubinstein noted that Black youth with juvenile idiopathic arthritis (JIA) are more likely to have joint damage, worse disease activity and worse disease-related pain than white youth with the same condition.1,2 Lupus is the fifth leading cause of death among Black adolescents and young-adult Black women in the U.S.3

 Although many minority groups are likely under-represented in registries, such as the Childhood Arthritis and Rheumatology Research Alliance (CARRA) registry, and there’s a paucity of data regarding healthcare disparities among pediatric rheumatology patients with conditions other than JIA and lupus, Dr. Rubinstein presented compelling evidence that healthcare disparities are a significant problem.